huntrreed/Regex-Tutorial/README.md

 The character classes define a set of characters that the input string needs to match.

->*The following hex value statement highlights the character classes in gold:*
+>*The following hex value statement highlights the character classes :*

 >/^#?([`a-f0-9`]{6}|[`a-f0-9`]{3})$/